 - Congress and Harriet Tubman's Claim for a Pension

-Students will explore records from the U.S. House of Representatives to discover the story of Harriet Tubman’s Civil War service to the government and her petition to Congress for compensation.
+Students explore records from the U.S. House of Representatives to discover the story of Harriet Tubman’s Civil War service to the government and her petition to Congress for compensation.

 - Exploring the Western Frontier with the Records of Congress